mapbox/tippecanoe/README.md

    `sum`, `product`, `mean`, `max`, `min`, `concat`, or `comma` to specify how the named _attribute_ is accumulated onto the attribute of the same name in a feature that does survive.
  * `-pe` or `--empty-csv-columns-are-null`: Treat empty CSV columns as nulls rather than as empty strings.
+ * `-aI` or `--convert-stringified-ids-to-numbers`: If a feature ID is the string representation of a number, convert it to a plain number to use as the feature ID.

 ### Filtering features by attributes